badsyntax/server-tools/bin/backup/README.md

 This backup script will safe zfs snapshots (that should lxc containers) to a mounted FTP drive, and then sync with amazon s3.

-Prep:
+### Prep:

 Copy your keys to the FTP server, following these instructions: http://wiki.hetzner.de/index.php/Backup/en#FTP.2FSFTP.2FSCP

-Backup overview:
+### Backup overview:

+This is the process the backup script follows:

 1. Mount the FTP backup drive if it hasn't been mounted.
 1. Get a list of containers using `lxc-ls`.
 2. Create a "tagged" zfs snapshot for every container.
 The tag will be the date in "Y-m-d" format.
-3. Send the snapshot to the backup drive as an archived file (eg:
+3. Send the snapshot to the backup drive as an archived file (eg: ubuntu-lamp@2014-04-10.gz)
+4. Destroy the snapshot
+5. Sync the entire backup directory to amazon s3, removing deleted files.
+6. Remove container archives older than 7 days from the FTP backup drive.
+7. Unmount the FTP backup drive.

+### Setup

 You must run the `backup.sh` in the root contrab.